wuxxin/salt-shared/desktop/manjaro/python/README.md

-most python packages are installed as system packages, some system packages are build from aur, some python packages are only local in user environment or specific jupyter kernels
+most python packages are installed as system packages, some system packages are build from aur, some python packages are only local in user environment, some python packages are only specific to jupyter kernels

 ## notes